maa989/Gamified_Household_ToDoList/README.md

 ## Configuration
 This application requires a few configuration variables to be set in order to work properly:

-database config (This can be edited in the householdToDoList class constructor:
+database config (This can be edited in the householdToDoList class constructor):

 this.config = {
             "host": "127.0.0.1",